 - Contracts via our consulting arm, which are generally more inconsistent

-We use the forge platform revenue as the basis for our planning and treat consulting revenue as capital to fund new projects.
+We use the forge platform revenue as the basis for our financial planning and sustainability model, and treat consulting revenue as capital to fund new projects and investments.

 - Inability to pay due to financial constraints